luca1197/gmod-developer-cli/README.md

 Currently, this command only supports materials and models (no sounds).
 The command will parse materials and models to look for referenced materials and textures.
 [Patch materials](https://developer.valvesoftware.com/wiki/Patch) are supported.

 This command will look at the game files to check if any content missing in the provided source directories is already part of the game.
-This will use the game's `gameinfo.txt`, so make sure that you did not mount any content in there since the command will assume that it is part of the game, thus not including in the output!
+This will use the game's `gameinfo.txt`, so make sure that you did not mount any additional custom content in there since the command will assume that it is part of the game, thus not including in the output!

 **Options:**
 * `-s <source_path>` - Path to a directory which contains content the map potentially uses.
 This option can be used multiple times.